Kong/docs.konghq.com/app/dev-portal/portals/customization/custom-pages.md

 To get started creating Pages, navigate to your Dev Portal and select [**Portal Editor**](/dev-portal/portals/portal-editor) from the left sidebar.

+{:.note}
+> *Pages are built using Markdown Components (MDC).
+Additional documentation on syntax, as well as tools for generating components, are available on a [dedicated MDC site](https://portaldocs.konghq.com/).*

 ## Page structure

 On the left panel inside Portal Editor, you'll see a list of Pages in your Dev Portal.
 The name for each page is a `slug`, and will be used to build the URL for that page.
 If pages are nested, the slugs will be combined to build the URL.